When Is The Right Time To Get Event Management Software?

 If you’re in this group of venues and need a Free BEO & Proposal Template, Click here to open the Google Sheet (no email address required).
 From there, make a copy of the sheet, change out your logo, and you’re good to go!

-However, as you start to get more events, this system will start to break down.
+However, as you start to get more events, this system will often start to break down.
 For example, if a guest changes their date or group size, you then need to go from your email, update the Google Calendar, update the BEO, update the proposal, and make sure that all of the information is correct.
 If they cancel their event, you have to remove the event from various calendars and make sure that it is all updated.
 It’s probably not a surprise that this leads to costly mistakes as information slips through the cracks, if not the dreaded double bookings!
 The hours of managing all of this can add up.